hookdeck/hookdeck-vercel/README.md

 With the Hookdeck Vercel Middleware:

 1. Request to Vercel URL
-2. Redirect request to Hookdeck
+2. Forward request to Hookdeck
-3. Request to Vercel URL (which the middleware passes through)
+3. Request back to Vercel URL (which the middleware passes through)

 Without the Hookdeck Vercel Middleware: